joescii/lift-ng/README.md

     scope = $rootScope.$new();
     $controller('PonyCtrl', {
       $scope: scope,
-      ponyService: ponyService   // This can be done explicitly as here, or we can count on the angular.mock.module call });
+      ponyService: ponyService   // Specifying our service explicitly is optional });
   });